withastro/docs/src/pages/en/guides/content-collections.md

 i18nReady: false
 ---

 Content collections help organize your Markdown or MDX and type-check your frontmatter with schemas.
-You may reach for collections if you:
+Collections may be helpful if you:

 - **Plan to use Markdown content in multiple areas** of your site (landing pages, footers, navigation, etc).
 - **Have a non-trivial number of documents** to manage and fetch (example: a blog with 50+ posts).
-- **Want to enforce frontmatter fields,** and fail if fields are missing (example: every blog post should have a title and description).
+- **Want Astro to enforce frontmatter fields,** and fail if fields are missing (e.g. every blog post should have a title and description).

 ## Glossary